apnatvar/practiceCodes/README.md

 Input 1 - to get a large prime(possibly) using Miller Rabin algorithm.
 This can used for cryptographic purposes.
 4. LinearProbeHashing - Same as BasicHashFunction.
 Returns unique values only, with the help of linear probing.
 5. QuadraticProbeHashing - Same as BasicHashFunction.
 Returns unique values only, with the help of quadratic probing.
+6. removeDuplicateFromStrings - removes repetitive occurances of a character from the input string.
+Case sensitive.
+7. checkBST - checks if the passed tree is Balanced Binary Tree or not.
+8. treeBFS - Moves through the tree level wise, Performs best first search on the tree.
+9. SearchInRotatedArray - a rotated array is aa sorted array that was 'rotated'
+Ex: [1,2,3,4,5] is a sorted array and [3,4,5,1,2] is the rotated sorted array.
+Searches in such using Binary Search / without any sorting.

 I will be adding more code as I keep going forward.